tcje91/NC-NEWS-BE/README.md

 ### Prerequisites

-The following must be installed on your computer before you can begin developing with this projecet:
+The following must be installed on your computer before you can begin developing with this project:

 * Node.js
 * Node Package Manager (npm)